Skip to content

 • MechanicalEject: Boolean indicating whether the device uses mechanical ejection (Default: False)

-• DefaultDevice: String name of the default device to send balls to (Default: Empty)
+• PlayerControlledEjectEvent: String name of the event that triggers player-controlled ejection (Default: Empty)

 Event Control